 The last, least hacked and smallest project in the Borrowed Bedroom.

 I had quite a bit of wallpaper left over after decoupage-ing our Elga wardrobe and was feeling, quite frankly, a little decoupage-happy and generally pleased with myself.
-I was eyeing up possibilities around the house when I came across this.
+I was eyeing up possibilities around the house when I came across this decoupage lampshade.

 Regarding measuring and cutting the wallpaper, I just cut a rectangle off the roll that was quite a bit larger than the shade top-to-bottom then slowly rolled the shade from one side of the paper to the other and drew a pencil line above and below as I rolled.
 No photos of this I’m afraid, I was far too involved to remember to take any!
 Then I cut along the pencilled lines and wrapped it around the outside of the shade, trimming and trying it inside the shade as I went til it fit perfectly inside.
 If it helps, left flat the final paper is banana-shaped.

-A couple of annoying things: 1 – you want the pattern to face out of course but the wallpaper will have been rolled the ‘wrong’ way, it takes a bit of flattening out and counter-rolling and a lot of steady patience to make it unfold out inside the shade without creases.
-2 – as mentioned earlier the paper stretches when wet so the actual measurements are almost impossible to get right.
+1 .
+You want the pattern to face out of course but the wallpaper will have been rolled the ‘wrong’ way, it takes a bit of flattening out and counter-rolling and a lot of steady patience to make it unfold out inside the shade without creases.
+2. As mentioned earlier the paper stretches when wet so the actual measurements are almost impossible to get right.
 My finished shade has a few little air bubbles and the paper doesn’t quite go to the edges all the way around which is fine in daylight but as the pattern is visible through the shade when lit it’s not as professional a finish as I would like.